GodefroyL/isep-lab2-todo-api/readme.md

 - We'll begin by building a basic working API, storing Todos in memory, without worrying about architecture.
 - Next, we’ll refactor the project into a 3-tier architecture to improve separation of concerns.
 - We'll then evolve the architecture into a more scalable and maintainable Hexagonal Architecture (also known as Ports and Adapters).
-- Using this new structure, we'll implement an alternative persistence method using CSV files.
+- Using this new structure, we'll implement an alternative org.isep.cleancode.persistence method using CSV files.
 - Finally, we’ll make the app configurable so it can switch between in-memory and CSV-based storage at startup.

 ## 📥 Submission